 The bells indicate that a chapel service is about to begin.
 They will ring 10 minutes before services and just as the service is starting as well.

-The Rev. Patrick Malloy is the Director of the Chapel.
-Anyone wishing to plan or hold a special service (outside of the planned services of the year) should contact Fr.
-Malloy for his approval.
+The Very Rev. Kurt Dunkle is the Director of the Chapel.
+Anyone wishing to plan or hold a special service (outside of the planned services of the year) should contact the Dean's office for approval.

-At GTS, the IT Dept. maintains 2 computing labs with direct connections to GTS' high speed T1 line for Internet access and e-mail.
-The main Computer Lab is located in the Library and the Commuter Student lab is located on the ground floor of the Pintard Building.
-Students automatically receive wireless internet access (in campus public areas) and e-mail accounts.
-Information on these accounts is made available during Orientation week.
-For more information on computing resources available to students, please visit the IT Department's webpage.
+At GTS, sudents automatically receive wireless internet access (in campus public areas) and e-mail accounts.
+Information on these accounts is made available prior to Orientation week.
+For more information on computing resources available to students, please visit the IT Department's FAQ page.

 When you arrive, you'll receive great information about Chelsea, New York and more so this is just stuff to start you off.
 It's a lot to remember and a lot to deal with, but you will indeed survive and before you know it, you'll be right at home here.
 We look forward to having you here and if there's anything anyone can do, please don't hesitate to ask.